-As it’s our top pick, you already know we’re impressed with the Breville BMF600XL.
-This machine allows for awesome customization.
+As it’s our top pick, you can guess how impressed we are with the Breville BMF600XL.
+This machine allows for almost endless customization.
 With the Breville, you can control the temperature, the level of frothiness, and the drink itself!
 Have you ever had a hot chocolate cappuccino?
 Well, now you can!
-All you have to do is put in the cappuccino disc for cappuccinos and add chocolate powder or syrup.
+All you have to do is put in the cappuccino disc and add chocolate powder or syrup.

-HELPFUL ADVICE: When it comes to the temperature of the milk, we recommend between 130 and 140 degrees Fahrenheit for cappuccinos (6 ounces) and 140-150 degrees for a latte (8 to 10 ounces).
+HELPFUL ADVICE: When it comes to the temperature of the milk, we recommend between 130 and 140 degrees Fahrenheit for cappuccinos (6 ounces) and 140-150 degrees for lattes (8 to 10 ounces).

-The Breville is easy to use — just fill it up with liquid and push buttons.
+The Breville is easy to use — just fill it up with liquid and push the buttons.
 The hardest part is figuring out which delicious drink you want first!
-This machine can be used with alternative milks and is dishwasher safe as well.
+This machine can be used with alternative milks and is dishwasher-safe, as well.
 However, there have been rumors of durability issues …

 This is a cool item to own and it won’t set you back much either.
-The way it works is simple: Put the milk in and churn the heck out of it until you have the froth you want.
+The way it works is simple: put the milk in and churn it until you have the froth you want.
 It’s a manual model, so you’ll need to put in some effort to get high-quality foam.

 Any complaints revolve around its durability.
-There is also the fact that this just seems to be a French press advertised as a milk frother.
+There is also the fact that this is essentially a French press advertised as a milk frother.

 As with most milk frothers, durability is a concern with this item.